 My Child is scared of dogs

 Some children may have had upsetting or traumatic experiences and therefore be fearful of dogs (or indeed other animals).
 The dog will only come into contact with pupils whose parents have given their permission.
 The dog will be based in a secure room within the pupil support unit.
-This is away from the main part of the school.
-The dog will be a puppy and will grow up in the school environment surrounded by children.
 Experience and research have shown that, with proper guidance, handling and time, children can learn to overcome their fear of animals and gain a greater appreciation for them.

 Will the dog be properly cared for?

 Honey will be well looked after.
-She will live with Mrs Booth who will bring the dog in to school daily.
-She will undergo puppy training classes.
-Honey will be fully vaccinated will visit the vet regularly for all the necessary injections as well as regular check-ups.
-She will also be regularly groomed and is fully insured.
+She lives with Mrs Booth who will bring the dog in to school daily.
+She has under gone training classes.
+Honey is fully vaccinated and will visit the vet regularly for all the necessary injections as well as regular check-ups.
+She is also regularly groomed and is fully insured.
 If Honey is unwell for any reason she will stay at home with a babysitter!
 She will be walked fed, and hydrated during the day.

 Where will the dog be based during the school day?

 When in school Honey will be based in the pupil support room.
-This is a separate building away from the main area of the school.
 She will have access to quiet space & in the back office of pupil support for some ‘chill’ time!
-Honey will always be accompanied by an adult and will never be on their own with a pupil.
+Honey will always be accompanied by an adult and will never be on her own with a pupil.